 About the Division

-The Division of Media Education assembles educational researchers who focus on questions of media education in research and teaching.
-Currently, the Division consists over 400 scholars, including colleagues from Austria and Switzerland.
+The Division for Media Education assembles educational researchers who focus on questions of media education in research and teaching.
+Currently, the division consists over 400 scholars, including colleagues from Austria and Switzerland.

 - Holds a spring and autumn conference every year.
 The first was in 2003.

 - Organizes the annual Magdeburger Theory Forum in collaboration with the Otto-von-Guericke-University of Magdeburg.
 This has been providing a platform for intensive discussion every year since 2009.

 - Supports emerging researchers, for example as part of a doctoral forum, a special communication platform and - since 2011 - by awarding a doctoral prize.